thephm/hal_md/README.md

 Personal relationship management of your ego social network using plain-text Markdown files.
 Think of it like a Personal CRM on steroids.

-At this point, mostly a collection of templates but over tine could evolved.
+At this point, mostly a collection of templates but over tine could evolve.
 Relies heavily on a Personal Knowledge Management (PKM) like tool but also

 ## Context